BetterSEQTA/BetterSEQTA-Plus/README.md

 - The `safari` folder is an Xcode project, building it for MacOS does work, IOS needs a few modifications to the manifest to work, but I have managed to get it working (but because of the styling not being designed for phone, its basically useless for now).

-## Contributing

-If you would like to contribute to this project, please read the [contributing guidelines](CONTRIBUTING.md).

 ## Credits

 This extension was initially developed by [Nulkem](https://github.com/Nulkem/betterseqta), was ported to manifest V3 by [OG-RandomTechChannel](https://github.com/OG-RandomTechChannel) and is currently under active development by [SethBurkart](https://github.com/SethBurkart123)